har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

   * Delete the existing `options.txt` file using the webpage
   * Upload the modified `options.txt` file back to the gpsvario.
 Unfortunately there is an issue with replacing an existing file, so we need to first delete the file and then upload a replacement.
   * This way you can keep different versions of `options.txt` file on your laptop/smartphone for different sites or site conditions.
 * To reset to 'factory defaults', delete the `options.txt` file from the gpsvario using the webserver.
 It will be regenerated with default values the next time you power up the gpsvario.
+Default values are in the file `\include\config.h` - search for the `USER-CONFIGURABLE PARAMETER DEFAULTS` section.
 * [This is an example of an `options.txt` file](docs/options.txt).

-* Every time the gpsvario is powered on, it sets user-configurable data to default values and then overrides them with the values in `options.txt`.
-So you don't have to specify all options in the file, only the ones you want to modify from 'factory default' values.
+* Every time the gpsvario is powered on, it sets user-configurable parameters to the default values and then overrides them with values found in the SPIFFS file `options.txt`.
+So you don't have to specify all options in the file, only the ones you want to modify from the default values.

 ## Routes
 * Use [**xcplanner**](https://github.com/dkm/xcplanner) to generate a route with waypoints in **FormatGEO** format as a `.wpt` text file.
-* Note that **xcplanner** does not specify waypoint radii in the FormatGEO file.
+* Note that **xcplanner** does not specify waypoint radii in the **FormatGEO** file.
 Edit the `.wpt` file to add the waypoint radius (in meters) at the end of each waypoint entry line.
 If you do not specify the radius for a waypoint, the gpsvario will apply a user-configurable default waypoint radius.
 * Upload the `.wpt` file to the gpsvario using the webpage upload file function.
 Ensure that the filename length is at most 20 characters or it will be ignored.
 * You can upload up to 7 route files and select one of them (or none) on-screen.
-* If there are no route files or you select `none`, the **bearing-to-waypoint** arrow will display bearing to  the start position, and the **distance-to-waypoint** field will display distance to start position.
+* If there are no route files or you select `none`, the **bearing-to-waypoint** arrow will display bearing to start position, and the **distance-to-waypoint** field will display distance to start position.

 ## Heading display
 * In the flight display screen, **btnL** toggles the heading display between GPS course-over-ground (direction of motion) and magnetic compass heading (direction the unit is facing).